kazurayam/SaveWebPageAsMHT/README.md

 What we could do in Katalon Studio stays within the scope of WebDriver.
 Now I see, Chrome DevTools Protocol enables Web UI testers to do something exceeding the capability of WebDriver.
 For example, we can save web page into MHTML easily.
 CDP is interesting.
 I would look at CDP more deeply looking forward to its better use in Katalon Studio.

+## More researches

+### How to listen to console.log

+14 Jan, 2021

+I added an sample code "Test Cases/Listen to Console log".
+It shows how to write a Test Case in Katalon Studio that listens to the ConsoleAPICalled event via Chrome DevTools Protocol.
+If the target web page has JavaScript codes that call `console.log(message)`, then the `message` will be transfered from browser back to the Test Case.
+The Test Case can consume the information as you like.
+The sample code shows the message in the Katalon's Log Viewer.

+For more detail, see [docs/HowToListenToConsoleLog](docs/HowToListenToConsoleLog.md)

+### How to find broken references to web resources

+Is it possible to find broken references from a web page to stylesheets/javascripts/images if any?

+Yes it is possible.
+For more detail, see [docs/HowToFindBrokenReferences](docs/HowToFindBrokenRefeerences.md)